Script Filter Input

 Alfred Filters Results

-A new option in Alfred 3 is the ability to run the script once, and allow Alfred to filter the results from all results returned by the script.
+You can choose to run the script once, and allow Alfred to filter the results from all results returned by the script.

 This is a highly efficient way to return results fast as Alfred handles the filtering, rather than running the script multiple times as additional characters are typed and the search is refined.